2 Program Outline

 Since its inception, the Encorp business model has utilized outsourcing as the key component for delivering on its mandate.

-We have developed and maintained a set of core competencies within a small managerial and administrative team responsible for strategic planning, financial management, consumer awareness, infrastructure development, information technology and public transparency.
+Encorp has developed and maintained a set of core competencies within a small managerial and administrative team responsible for strategic planning, financial management, consumer awareness, infrastructure development, information technology and public transparency.
 All other operational activities are delivered through a network of independent contractors such as depot operators, transporters and processors.
-This contract management model allows Encorp to regularly test the marketplace to ensure that contract prices are competitive.
+This contract management model allows Encorp to regularly test the market for cost competition without having to support any capital investments of its own.

 The advantages of this model include:

-Market-based costs – Reviewing costs regularly ensures that we capitalize on any recent improvements in efficiency and technology.
+Market-based costs – Regular reviews of costs ensure that any recent improvements in efficiency and technology can be exploited.

 Scalability – Changes in demand can be accommodated rapidly.